wrunk/grumpo/README.md

 Before you proceed, please use git to check all these files in.
 You don't need to use github at this point, just `git init`, `git add -A` and `git commit` to make a local commit in case you want to revert later.
-Version control is highly recommended given the stateless and minimal nature of Grumpo.
+Constant use of version control is highly recommended given the stateless and minimal nature of Grumpo.

 Open up your favorite IDE and explore what was created.